yongrenjie/penguins/doc/quickstart.rst

 Plotting one spectrum
 ---------------------

-Plotting is probably the most developed part of this package, so it is worth having a look at the detailed guides in :ref:`plot` as well.
+Plotting is probably the most developed part of this package, so it is worth having a look at the detailed guides in :doc:`plot` as well.

 To plot just one spectrum, use the :func:`~penguins.pgplot.plot1d` or :func:`~penguins.pgplot.plot2d` functions as appropriate::